hunter-teacher-cert/currdev-work-BolandTech/01_Compare.md

  #### Would you adopt anything from the curriculum you do not teach into your class if you could?
 Why?

  I would like to incorporate the programming environment component included with the codeHS curriculum.
-While I like the problem-based learning, I think the codeHS does a good job of incorporating some coding along with projects.
+While I like the problem-based learning focus of PLTW, I think the codeHS does a good job of incorporating some coding along with projects.